zucchero-sintattico/SAP-Assignment-E-scooter/README.md

 - *As a user*, I want to view my ride history and receipts for tracking my usage.

-- *As a user*, I want to report an issue with an e-scooter when I encounter problems.

-- *As an admin*, I want to track the location and status of all e-scooters for management purposes.
+- *As an admin*, I want to analyze the usage patterns of e-scooters to optimize their distribution and maintenance.

-- *As an admin*, I want to monitor the battery status of e-scooters to ensure their availability.
+- *As an admin*, I want to automate maintenance tasks, including charging and repairing e-scooters.

 - *As an admin*, I want to track user activity and history for administrative purposes.